 Accommodation

 De Slufter is a unique piece of nature, as it has an open connection to the North Sea.
-The area consists of creeks that sometimes flood after heavy rain.
 Since the water is brackish, lots of plants in the national park are salt-tolerant.
 For example, salicornia and sea lavender, which colour the dunes of De Slufter its iconic purple all through summer.
 Most of De Slufter is a bird breeding and resting area and eiders and shelducks use the park as their nursery.
 Crabs, shrimp and flatfish inhabit de Sluftergeul.

-And the best part: the holiday park lays in the middle of all of that stunning nature.
-Through the many exits of the park, you can simply walk to the beach.
-This is a beautiful hike through nature and you’ll reach the beach within 10 minutes.
+And the best part: the holiday park is located in the middle of this stunning nature park.
+Through the many exits of the park, you can simply walk to the beach through this beautiful setting and reach the beach within ten minutes.

 The cottages of Landal Sluftervallei